 Getting in an accident can totally upend your life, leaving you with high medical bills and intense pain and suffering.
 At Dansker & Aspromonte Associates, our personal injury lawyers in New York City advocate on behalf of the rights of victims.
 We believe that nobody should have to pay out of pocket for expenses due to the negligence of others or suffer injuries without fair compensation.

 When you call us, we’ll provide a free case evaluation to discuss your legal options.
 Our firm works on a contingency-fee basis, meaning that there are no hidden fees or start-up costs when you work with us; we only get paid when you recover compensation.
+So, you can trust that a New York City personal injury lawyer from our firm will always pursue your best interests.
 We fight for you, so you can focus on your own recovery.

 How Long You Have to File a Personal Injury Claim in New York

 Every personal injury claim will have a time limit in which you can file, which is known as a statute of limitations.
 To understand how long you have to file your case after an accident in New York, you will need to speak to a personal injury lawyer about the specifics of your case.
 The sooner you reach out to us, the sooner we can begin building your legal strategy.